EQuimper/nodejs-api-boilerplate/README.md

 ## Pre-Commit Hook

-I've add `pre-commit` and 'lint-staged` for lint your code before commit.
+I've add `pre-commit` and `lint-staged` for lint your code before commit.
 That can maybe take time :bowtie:

 ## Usage